-For now we have support for IntelliJ, and partial support for the Eclipse IDE for Java.
+For now we have support for IntelliJ.
 We don't have IDE support for other languages in Bazel right now.

-To test out bazel, you need to compile it.
-To compile a development version of Bazel, you need a working version of Bazel already, e.g., the latest release version compiled from source.
+To test out Bazel, you need to compile it.
+To compile a development version of Bazel, you need a the latest released version of Bazel, which can be compiled from source.

 bazel build //src:bazel builds the Bazel binary using

 and the resulting binary can be found at